ruuda/blog/posts/a-reasonable-configuration-language.md

 Nix has many good ideas that have been proven to work, and my own configuration language takes lots of inspiration from it.

+The other language that I take a lot of inspiration from is Python.
+It is not primarily a functional language, but you can certainly use it in that way
+(avoid mutation, write pure functions, prefer list comprehensions over loops, etc.), and this is very natural.
+I find the syntax pleasant and readable: the meaning of idiomatic Python code is clear even to people who are not intimately familiar with the language.
+As a configuration language,
+Python is also not bad!
+In fact,
+I’ve _also_ used Python to generate repetitive GitHub Actions configurations.
+List and dict literals are very similar to json, and with functions, list comprehensions, and format strings, there is ample room to abstract repetitive configuration.
+Types can help to document and enforce structure.

+But like Nix,
+I don’t think that Python is the answer to all configuration problems.
+A Python file is still primarily code, not data, and it’s usually not easy to inspect or evaluate pieces in isolation.
+It is possible to make the entry point `json.dump` data to stdout, but a Python program is still fundamentally a _program_ that has side-effects.

+For my own language,
+I took the parts that I like about Nix
+(functional,
+more data than code,
+but with enough room to code when needed, simple features that compose well),
+Python
+(clean and familiar syntax, list comprehensions, format strings, types), and of course
+— consciously or unconsciously —
+many more languages that I’ve been exposed to, and combined them into a language that _I_ like to work with.

 [hcl-loop]:     https://developer.hashicorp.com/terraform/language/v1.7.x/meta-arguments/for_each
 [ansible-loop]: https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_loops.html#standard-loops
 [gha-loop]:     https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix